 Tristan H. Cockcroft (12:06 PM)

 OK, time to wrap things up for the day.
-Thanks for all your questions, and sorry if I didn't get to yours.
-Take care everyone!
+Thanks for all your questions, and best of luck to you this week!